-We sat down with Glasgow Warriors Assistant Coach Kenny Murray, and his coursemate Edinburgh Rugby Academy Coach Ben Fisher, to find out more about why they chose to become professional coaches and what it's like studying for their UKCC Level 4 coaching qualifications.
+We sat down with Glasgow Warriors Assistant Coach Kenny Murray and his coursemate Edinburgh Rugby Academy Coach Ben Fisher, to find out more about why they chose to become professional coaches and what it's like studying for their UKCC Level 4 coaching qualification.

 How did you get into coaching?

 Kenny: For me right from school I was always interested in sport and P.E.
 I had an inspirational teacher and I did a lot of after school sports, so that really guided my passion for sport.
 I then studied sport at university, and went down a coaching route.
 Then through my role as a rugby development officer I continued on that coaching role and developed through the club game and into the performance element of coaching.
 So that was my route into it.

 Ben: I guess it’s probably a bit of a cliché but as a player I got a huge amount from rugby, and I started coaching when I was still playing as a way of supplementing my job and utilising the skills that I had.
 The understanding I had about rugby was an opportunity to give something back a little bit as well, to try and help other people.
 I personally managed to gain a lot from rugby, I’ve travelled the world, been to lots of different countries (I’m from New Zealand originally and I’ve ended up in Scotland), so affording those opportunities to other people and passing on my knowledge of rugby and the experience I’ve had is pretty rewarding.
 That’s what made me want to be a coach.

 You both played professional rugby - what do you think is the main difference between what you imagined it was like to be a coach when you were a player and the reality of your coaching roles now?